alvarogarcia7/blog_source/source/_posts/2015-05-05-video-public-static-void.markdown

 ## My notes

-​dynamic vs static typing
+* too much bureaucracy
-language too verbose
+* fighting the compiler
-do not mix the two of them
+* dynamic vs static typing

-too much bureaucracy
+* language too verbose
-fighting the compiler
+* do not mix the two of them

-a language niche:
+* a language niche:

   * comprehensible
   * statically typed